gdm413229/swwmgz_m/ExtendedLore.md

 what they all expected).
 Recently, they've started the Demolitionist program in order to develop AI-driven combat bots to defend Earth from invaders.

+Another main export of Akari Labs is their "Adopt a Maid-Bot" service.
+It is entirely free, and guaranteed to provide the perfect maid for each person.
+From energetic, workaholic maids that do their job without asking questions, to tender, motherly maids who take special care of you and encourage you to improve your lifestyle, that one being a very popular choice among NEETs.
+While it's not something publicly advertised, the bots are also equipped for "love", and miss Miyamoto winks extra hard whenever she mentions that.

 ### Blackmann Arms Ltd.

-What was initially a small father and son gunsmithing shop rapidly exploded in popularity and size once they moved to the States.
+What was initially a small father and son gunsmithing shop rapidly exploded in popularity and size once they moved to the States in the wake of WWII.
 They're mainly specialized in unorthodox shotguns and very high caliber rifles.
 Indeed, Blackmann is the name when it comes to big guns that can kill things very dead very fast.

+Their slogan is "if you can imagine it, we can build it", and so far there has never been a single weapon they couldn't build, no matter how crazy the request of the client was.

 ### Mr. BIG SHOT Industries